-What Does a Disaster Operations Specialist Salary Pay For?
+What Is a Disaster Operations Specialist?

 Disaster operations specialists plan emergency responses for natural and human-caused disasters, armed conflicts, terrorism incidents, hostage situations, and complex disasters caused by political instability, war, and poverty.
 They also coordinate disaster preparedness training to ensure response teams have the needed skills to address crises when they arise.